Riley-livingston/conciergeOS/README.md

 - **Styling**: Tailwind CSS
 - **Data**: Synthetic patient data generator

-## Success Metric (MVP Pilot)

-Concierge physicians in the pilot must confirm that the time required for pre-visit data synthesis is reduced by at least 50%.

 ## Learn More

 See `DATA_SUMMARY.md` for details on the synthetic patient dataset.